2. Our details

 All personnel are expected to comply with our approach.
 We expect our business operations, our people and every company that we work with to conduct business ethically and legally throughout our global organisation.

 Our supply chains

 SharkNinja sources critical components from China, where most of our products are manufactured.
 We seek to only deal with reputable suppliers who share our approach to zero-tolerance in respect of human rights including welfare, trafficking and slavery.

 SharkNinja conducts internal social compliance audits with first-tier suppliers.
 These audits include assessing employee labour; workers’ pay, working hours, benefits and rights, in addition to environmental and workplace safety.
 During these audits, randomly selected workers are interviewed to assess their voluntary employment, their employment freedom and ensure they hold identification documentation, along with other legal requirements.

 SharkNinja also expects first-tier suppliers to conduct audits of their suppliers.
 These audit reports are shared with SharkNinja to review.

 Supplier adherence to our values

-To ensure a high level of understanding of the risks of modern slavery and human trafficking in our supply chains and our business, we provide training as part of on-boarding processes that emphasise business ethics.
-We expect our people to apply these standards in their day-today business and report any issues creating concern on a confidential or anonymous basis at any time.
+To ensure a high level of understanding of the risks of modern slavery and human trafficking in our supply chains and our business, we provide anti bribery and corruption training to our employees.
+We expect our people to apply ethical standards in their day-today business and report any issues of concern on a confidential or anonymous basis at any time.
 These are underpinned by our Anti-Bribery and Corruption Policy that is applicable and available to all our employees.